-- £7 a month could enable 1 young person to be part of the BNC every week
+- £4 a month could enable 1 young person to join our signature discussions every week

-- £14 a month could enable 2 young people to be part of the BNC every week
+- £16 a month could enable 4 young people to join our signature discussions every week

-- £21 a month could enable 3 young people to be part of the BNC every week
+- £32 a month could enable 8 young people to join our signature discussions every week

 Some recent partnerships

-We are working with KPMG to provide the Burnet News Club to 25 state schools and enable pupils to engage with volunteers from across the company.
+We are working with KPMG to support 25 state schools to take part in current affairs discussions and enable pupils to engage with volunteers from across the company.
 Volunteers are joining online topical discussions with the students, to develop their thinking skills and give them an authentic, professional audience for their views on the news.

-We’re also working together to bring a numeracy focus to the Burnet News Club for six weeks, enabling students to develop essential maths skills by exploring current affairs.
+We’re also working together to bring a numeracy focus to our programme, enabling students to develop essential maths skills by exploring current affairs.

 Previously, we have worked with KPMG to deliver Numeracy in the News, a unique virtual event that brought together some 275 young people from across the UK to develop numeracy skills through exciting discussions about the news.

-We are delighted to be working with The Economist Foundation to support students learning on the Burnet News Club.
+We are delighted to be working with The Economist Foundation to support students learning.
 Through KPMG volunteer engagement, our volunteers continue to help develop students’ critical thinking and literacy skills; helping them push past their initial opinions and think more deeply about the topic to express their views clearly!

 FORIDA ISLAM, CORPORATE RESPONSIBILITY, KPMG

 We’re working with Facebook to give more young people the skills to think and speak for themselves about current affairs.
-Together, we’re offering the Burnet News Club to more secondary schools across the UK as well as providing news-literacy resources to thousands of teachers and parents every week.
+Together, we’re offering our programme to more secondary schools across the UK as well as providing news-literacy resources to thousands of teachers and parents every week.